dghuuloc/CS.Teach/Python/README.md

 * **Soft Keywords:** `_` (underscore), `match`, `case`, `type`

 ## Python Namespaces
 When you access this variable later in your program Python will refer to the namespace to retrieve it.
 There are multiple levels to this lookup process.
-The order goes from **local -> enclosing -> global -> builtins**.
+The order goes from **Local Scope -> Enclosing Scopes (Nonlocal) -> Module Scope (Global) -> Builtin Scope**.

 When the Python interpreter starts, it loads builtins.py and makes it universally available.
 Here are a few that you are probably familiar with: [‘sorted’, ‘staticmethod’, ‘str’, ‘sum’, ‘super’, ‘tuple’, ‘type’, ‘vars’, ‘zip’].
 Run the following code to see the full list.
 ```python